Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Scratch Acid.
+Every great song by Audionom.
 All the underground hits.

-All Deakin tracks.
-I heard you have a vinyl of every Angels of Light & Akron/Family record on German import.
+All Depeche Mode tracks.
+I heard you have a vinyl of every Magma record on German import.

-I hear you're buying a snare and a linndrum and are throwing your macbook out the window because you want to make something real.
-You want to make a L. Decosne record.
+I hear you're buying an oboe and a guitar and are throwing your macbook out the window because you want to make something real.
+You want to make a Jerry's Kids record.

-I hear that you and your band have sold your linndrum and bought an arpeggiator.
+I hear that you and your band have sold your sitar and bought a rhodes.

-I hear that you and your band have sold your arpeggiator and bought a linndrum.
+I hear that you and your band have sold your rhodes and bought a sitar.

 I hear everybody that you know is more relevant than everybody that I know.